-C. The Property is necessary for the Project.
+C. The Properties are Necessary for the Project.

-The Property is required for the construction of the overhead pass over Marquardt Avenue and realigning Rosecrans Avenue to the south.
+The Properties are required for the construction of the overhead pass over Marquardt Avenue and realigning Rosecrans Avenue to the south.
 The selected alignment is critical in connecting Rosecrans Avenue, Marquardt Avenue, Stage Road, and Anson Avenue.
-This property is part of the full acquisition of eight properties needed to complete this project.

-It is recommended that the Board find that the acquisition of the Property is necessary for the Project.
+Staff recommends that the Board find that the acquisition of the Properties is necessary for the Project.